 So what happened?
-How did the tipping point occur within Tripod itself?
+How did the tipping point to shift focus occur?
 When did management decide to move forward and focus on personal publishing and online communities?
 DeWitt adds more color from an outside, post-acquisition perspective:

 The traffic generated by the home pages earned them an acquisition, not the editorial content.
 See the Geocities acquisition just a few months later for evidence.

-Bo and company had a choice to make; either stick to their origin vision or evolve to support the needs and desires of their members, moving Tripod towards focusing on homepage building tools.
+Bo and company had a choice to make; either stick to their origin vision and work against the market forming around their product or evolve to support the needs and desires of their members, moving Tripod to focus on homepage building tools.

 The Lycos Years

-By the time I came on board, Bob Davis had just scooped up Tripod and Bo was serving his commitment to Lycos, wandering the halls at odd hours.
-“Corporate refocus” was quickening its pace.
+When I came on board, Bo was serving his commitment to Lycos, wandering the halls at odd hours as many acquired CEOs might.
+And corporate refocus was quickening its pace.

-The move ostracized many of the original Tripod folk who had joined the company because of the possibilities of online community—as well as some members that chose Tripod for similar reasons—but the numbers proved that people wanted to build their own web pages, so culture shifted and we continued our focused on building tools to support what people wanted.
+The move ostracized many of the original Tripod folk who had joined the company because of the possibilities of online community—as well as some members that chose Tripod for similar reasons—but the data showed that more people wanted to build their own web pages, so we shifted our culture and continued our focus to build tools to support what people showed that they wanted..

-The design team needed to visualize the current experience to determine where we were going to snip and cut sections and features.
-After putting together a precise map of pages within explicit sections, I walked into the office of my design director to get his opinion.
-The direction given to him was crystal clear, so he studied my map for a few seconds, found where the “build” and “community” sections bordered one another, and proceeded to literally rip the map in half on that line.
+In order to determine where we were going to snip and cut sections and features of the current experience, I put together a precise map of pages within explicit sections.
+The direction given to my design director was crystal clear, so he studied my map for a few seconds, found where the “build” and “community” sections bordered one another, and proceeded to literally rip the map in half on that line.

 No questions asked; no questions necessary.

 It took me about a year into my stint at Tripod/Lycos to start to question where we were heading as a scooped up start-up.
-After months of creating useful publishing tools (in the context of the times), the projects being assigned began to feel superfluous, such as creating Hello Kitty skins for the Angelfire publishing tool UI.
-We all began wondering what would’ve happened at Tripod if they hadn’t been sold to Lycos; if the founders were still in charge, still listening to their members with room to innovate.
+After months of creating useful publishing tools (in the context of the times), new projects began to feel superfluous, such as creating Hello Kitty skins for the Angelfire publishing tool UI.
+We all began wondering what would’ve happened at Tripod if they hadn’t been sold to Lycos; if the founders were still in charge, still listening to their members with the desire to innovate.

 Maybe Technorati would be serving the world of “Tripoders” today, rather than “Bloggers.”